Permafrost/Tundra/README.md

            configured in the Integration Server setting
            `watt.server.smtpServer`.

+    * `$content.type` is the MIME media type that describes the format of the content being delivered.
+For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.

+    * `$schema` is the fully-qualified name of the parsing schema to use when serializing the document to [XML] or Flat File content, and can have the following values:
+      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format.
+      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format.

+      Defaults to serializing `$content` as [XML], if neither `$content.type` nor `$schema` are specified.

+    * `$encoding` is an optional character set to use when `$content` is provided as a string to encode the text data upon delivery.
+Defaults to the Java virtual machine [default charset].

     * `$pipeline` is an optional IData document for providing arbitrary variables to the delivery implementation service.

   * Outputs:
     * `$message` is an optional response message, useful for logging, that may be returned by specific delivery protocols.

     * `$response` is an optional response content returned by the delivery (for example, the HTTP response body).

     * `$response.type` is an optional MIME media type describing the type of `$response` returned.